One key decision and one non-decision came out of the Florida High School Activities Association Board of Directors meeting Friday.

-Some FHSAA officials hoped the new rule would calm the talk of splitting the public and private schools because it would cut down recruiting.
+Some FHSAA officials hoped the new rule would calm down the talk of splitting the public and private schools because it would cut down recruiting.

 "Private schools have selective enrollment," Starling said.
 "When it comes to deciding a state champion, it's not fair to have to run a fast-break uphill.
 It is not a level playing field."

-Starling and principals from small public schools said it was not fair that their schools are restricted by zones while private schools have open enrollment and (sometimes) financial scholarships.
+Starling and principals from small, public schools said it was not fair that their schools are restricted by zones, while private schools have open enrollment and (sometimes) financial scholarships.

 A recent survey revealed that 64 percent of Florida's principals favored splitting private schools from public.